 In many crane accident cases, the cause was human error.
-Just because a construction accident happened because someone was being negligent, though, does not mean that the victim should not be compensated.
 Personal injury law allows victims to use vicarious liability to hold construction companies liable for their employee’s negligence on the job.
 This can happen if, for example, the worker:

 - is inexperienced using heavy equipment,

 - has not been adequately trained in crane safety and crane operation,

 - fails to operate the crane competently.

 Victims may also be able to recover workers’ compensation for their injuries if they happened within the scope of work on the construction site.